ITNaveen/interview-questions-NT/Terraform/terraform-1.md

 2. **Check for backups**:
    - If using a remote backend with versioning (like S3), restore a previous version
    - Check for local backups (e.g., `terraform.tfstate.backup`)
-- from aws console in s3 check version then make that versio current.
+- from aws console in s3 check version then make that version current.
 - terraform state list (this will show me what resources it has)
 - terraform plan
 - terraform apply